betterscientificsoftware/bssw.io/CuratedContent/InclusiveLanguageResources.md

 Software projects involve a lot of communication.
 As developers, we write code, comments, documentation, research papers, presentations, job postings, promotional materials, discussion posts, emails, chats, tweets and more.
 It is now well known that language used in [job postings](https://www.mya.com/blog/unconscious-bias-in-job-descriptions/) has the effect of biasing the respondent pool in undesireable ways.
-The more we adopt inclusive language, the more we reduce biases and create welcoming and safe spaces for all stakeholders to be their authentic selves, to be productive and to thrive.
+The more we adopt inclusive language, the more we reduce biases and create welcoming and safe spaces for all participants to be their authentic selves, to be productive and to thrive.

-Inclusive *naming* is closely related to inclusive language and involves the naming of things.
+Inclusive *naming* is closely related to inclusive language but focuses primarily on the naming of things.
 That is the *names* we choose for abstract objects of our software systems.
 A callenge with inclusive naming is that people tend to get pretty attached to names, often without any regard for accuracy, historical or otherwise.
 For example, was Pythagoras indeed the [first person](https://en.wikipedia.org/wiki/Pythagoras#In_mathematics) ever to write down that famous and fundamental right-triangle rule?